Your Basket

 SIBO (Small Intestinal Bacterial Overgrowth)

-Emerging evidence suggests a link between SIBO and ASD.
-In one study (source) SIBO was significantly associated with worse symptoms of autism.
+Emerging evidence suggests a link between SIBO and autism.
+In one study (source) SIBO was significantly associated with worse symptoms.

 Candida Overgrowth